 Academic-year hiring requests are submitted on the “Student Employee Request Form” googledoc.

 The section of the googledoc that’s shaded grey and labeled “For Human Resources” is where Student Employment will indicate work codes, wage rates, and other important information regarding the student’s employment status (e.g., perhaps the student is not yet eligible to work because an I-9 form has not be received).

 A student should not be asked to report to work until there is a position number, suffix, wage rate and grade/year note for the student.
 For domestic students, this will be confirmed by issuance of a work code for the current academic year.
-For international students, the request sheet may initially indicate that the student may work (because we have a valid I-9 form on file) but that no work code can yet be issued because the student has not yet received his or her Social Security card.
-If after reviewing your updated request sheet you have questions about whether or not a particular student is allowed to work, please contact Student Employment at 315-228-6442 or at email@example.com.
+For international students, the request sheet may initially indicate that the student may work (because we have a valid I-9 form on file) but that no work code can yet be issued because the student has not yet received their Social Security card.
+If after reviewing your google sheet you have questions about whether or not a particular student is allowed to work, please contact Student Employment at 315-228-6442 or at email@example.com.

 The same request sheet is meant to be used all year long, with students being added, as needed, over time.
 However, please be aware that work codes — and therefore spreadsheets — from prior years cannot be reused.
 Expired work codes will result in your students not being paid properly, as the work codes are updated each year.

-When hiring continuing Colgate students for the summer, supervisors will submit their hiring requests to Student Employment on a "Employee Change of Status" form, or ECOS.
-Each spring a link to the ECOS form will be provided to all regular employees by Human Resources, generally in early March.
+When hiring continuing Colgate students for the summer, supervisors will submit their hiring requests to Student Employment on the google doc.

 As required by the Department of Homeland Security, students will be allowed to work only if they have an I-9 form on file with the university.
 No work code will be issued and no hours may be worked until a student has completed an I-9 form.